smathot/pythontutorials/content/pages/basic/iterables.md

 ```

-## set: an unordered, immutable collection of unique elements
+## set: an unordered, mutable collection of unique elements

 The `set` is a somewhat unusual type, which you will rarely use unless you're doing mathematical computations.
 A `set` corresponds to a mathematical set as specified in [set theory](https://en.wikipedia.org/wiki/Set_theory).